DigitalPiranesi/IIIF-Manifest-Library/README.md

 TODO

 ### Web
-To build the manfiest generator as a web-compatible JavaScript library, use the following commands.
+To build the library as a web-compatible JavaScript library, use the following commands.

 ```bash
 $ npm install     # Installs dependencies for building the project